Factors that Affect Your Insurance Premiums

 Several other factors can influence your insurance rates:

-• Credit Score: In some states, your credit score can be a factor in determining your insurance premium.
+• Credit Score: In some states, your credit score can be a factor in determining your premium.
 Generally, a good credit score can lead to lower rates.

-• Discounts: Many insurance companies offer discounts for things like taking defensive driving courses, maintaining a multi-policy discount: bundling your auto insurance with homeowner’s or renter’s insurance, or having safety features on your car.
+• Discounts: Many companies offer discounts for things like taking defensive driving courses, maintaining a multi-policy discount: bundling your auto insurance with homeowner’s or renter’s insurance, or having safety features on your car.

 • Usage-Based Insurance: Telematics programs that track your driving habits (such as mileage, braking behavior, and time of day driven) can qualify you for lower premiums if you prove to be a safe driver.